 Hacker News users discussed the practicality and novelty of a C web framework with hot reloading.
 Some questioned the real-world use cases and performance benefits compared to existing solutions, suggesting the project serves more as an interesting experiment than a production-ready tool.
 Others expressed interest in the technical implementation, particularly the hot reloading aspect, and appreciated the author's effort in exploring this concept.
 Several users pointed out potential issues like memory leaks and the challenges of safely reloading C code in a web server environment.
 The overall sentiment leans towards acknowledging the project's technical ingenuity while remaining skeptical about its broad applicability.

-The Hacker News thread for "Plain – a web framework for building products with Python" contains a moderate number of comments, generally expressing interest and skepticism about the framework.
-Several recurring themes emerge from the discussion.
+The Hacker News thread for "Biff – a batteries-included web framework for Clojure" contains a moderate number of comments discussing various aspects of the framework and its place within the Clojure ecosystem.